wynn4/ibvs_sim/README.md

 ## Landing on a Stationary Ground Target ##

-To simulate a multirotor lan
+To simulate a multirotor landing on a stationary ArUco marker:
+`roslaunch ibvs_sim ibvs_sim_nested.launch`